Megafunk/MassSample/README.md

 <a name="mass-pm-gp-mre"></a>
 #### 5.2.7 `MassReplication`
 Replication support for Mass!
 Other modules override `UMassReplicatorBase` to replicate stuff.
-Entities are given a separate Network ID that gets
+Entities are given a separate Network ID that gets passed over the network, rather than the EntityHandle.
+An example showing this is planned for much later.

 <a name="mass-pm-gp-msi"></a>
 #### 5.2.8 `MassSignals`